Princeton Reverb II

 How many PRIIs did they make?

 Fender never release this kind of information on principle.
 Greg Gagliano guesses "in the low thousands".
 Paul Rivera says this range of amps lifted Fender's amp sales from 10,000 to 125,000 a year (Fender Amps: The First Fifty Years, John Teagle/John Sprung (Hal Leonard Books, 1995), p.51).
 That includes a load of small Asian-made solid state practice amps, however.
-From my own research, I'm confident the figure is around 7000 PRIIs total for the 5 years they were in production.
-I now have serial number information for more than one-twentieth of all PRIIs made, which makes a lot of deduction possible.
+From my own research, I'm confident the figure is around 6200 PRIIs total for the 5 years they were in production.
+I now have serial number information for one-tenth of all PRIIs made, which makes a lot of deduction possible.
 Here's my page about dates and quantities for all 14 Rivera-era amps.

 What are the good features?